How to Give Brand Accounts Permission to Whitelist Your TikTok Content

 Below are the prereqs to Spark Ads for both brands and creators:

-Now, let’s say you have a positive, working relationship with a creator and want to get the ball rolling on a campaign.
-Here’s a rundown of the whitelisting process.
+But let’s say you have a positive, working relationship with a creator and want to get the ball rolling on a campaign without Spark Ads.
+Here’s a rundown of the manual whitelisting process on TikTok:

 Review your creator’s content and decide which video would best translate to a TikTok ad.
 To narrow down your choices, consider: